 The EITC is a refundable tax credit – not a deduction – ranging from $487 to $6,044.
 The credit is designed to supplement wages for low-to-moderate income workers.
 But the credit doesn’t just apply to lower income people.
-Tens of millions of individuals and families previously classified as "middle class" – including many white-collar workers – are now considered "low income" because they lost a job, took a pay cut, or worked fewer hours last year.
+Tens of millions of individuals and families previously classified as "middle class" – including many white-collar workers – are now considered "low income" because they:

 The exact refund you receive depends on your income, marital status and family size.
-To get a refund from the EITC you must file for a tax refund, even if you don’t owe any taxes.
+To get a refund from the EITC you must file a tax return, even if you don’t owe any taxes.
 Moreover, if you were eligible to claim the credit in the past but didn’t, you can file any time during the year to claim an EITC refund for up to three previous tax years.

 Did you owe taxes when you filed your 2014 state tax return in 2015?
 Then remember to include that amount with your state tax itemized deduction on your 2015 return, along with state income taxes withheld from your paychecks or paid via quarterly estimated payments.